20 Basic SQL Query Examples for Beginners

 What Is SQL?

-The first thing is to know what SQL is.
 SQL, or Structured Query Language, is a programming language.
 Like any language – programming or natural – it is used to communicate, to talk.
 SQL is designed to talk to a database.
 We do that using sentences that we call queries, which are SQL commands for retrieving data from the database.

 We’ll soon show you 20 basic SQL query examples to start talking with the database.
-All these queries are taught in our SQL Basics course; this course will give you even more structure, examples, and challenges to solve.
+All these queries are taught in our SQL Basics course.
+This course will give you even more structure, examples, and challenges to solve.
 It has 129 interactive exercises on querying one or more tables, aggregating and grouping data, JOINs, subqueries, and set operations.
 Even with the 20 upcoming examples, we won’t show all the details or even all the basic-level queries.
 That’s why we recommend using the course as a platform for practicing the fundamentals we’ll discuss here.

 Also, most of our examples are nicely presented in our SQL Basics Cheat Sheet.
 Feel free to have it by your side – it might help you better understand what follows next.